a-sansom/nodejs_docker/README.md

 When the folder is re-opened in the container (you can use `Remote-Containers: Reopen Folder in Container` in command palette also), a tagged image is built (if doesn't already exist), the container is created/modified by VSCode (and left in a 'sleep' like state, where it's running - `docker ps` - but the express app is not available in the browser).

-You can then set a breakpoint in the code and start/run the aplication (`F5` or `Debug: Start Debugging` from command palette), visit the site in the browser (`http://localhost:3000/`) and debug breakpoints should be hit.
+You can then set a breakpoint in the code and start/run the application (`F5` or `Debug: Start Debugging` from command palette), visit the site in the browser (`http://localhost:3000/`) and debug breakpoints should be hit.

 The debug configuration used with `Debug: Start Debugging` seems to default to the first defined set of configuration in the `.vscode/launch.json` file.
 This is currently `nodemon`, so, when debugging, any changes to source files are reloaded and will be shown on browser refresh (which is not the case for the general `node` config, which requires a debugging session restart for changes to be visible).

 Stopping the debug session means that the application is no longer available in the browser.
 But, *the container is still running* (see via `docker ps`).
-This is due to the `docker-compose.extend.yml` configration `command: sleep infinity` which is the override to the default `CMD` in the underlying `Dockerfile`.
+This is due to the `docker-compose.extend.yml` configuration `command: sleep infinity` which is the override to the default `CMD` in the underlying `Dockerfile`.

 The running Docker container is stopped when you close VSCode (the folder that was opened 'in the container').